Actify

 No Weather Backup Plan

-Canceling an outdoor event the morning of — after people rearranged their schedules — destroys trust in your program.
-Always have an indoor backup or a rain-delay date communicated in advance.
+Canceling the morning of — after people rearranged their schedules — destroys trust in your program.
+Always have an indoor backup or a rain-delay date communicated before the event.

 Teams that cancel outdoor events without a backup see 40% lower signup rates for the next event.
 Having a plan B communicated upfront maintains 90%+ re-signup intent.